 Career highlights include:

 - negotiating a settlement of a complex family trust concerning three farms worth a combined £4.3m in the South Derbyshire area;

-- acting in the Court of Appeal case, Begum v Ahmed EWCA Civ 1794, which concerned an application for permission to bring a IPFDA claim after the expiry of the section 4 limitation;
+- acting in the Court of Appeal case, Begum v Ahmed EWCA Civ 1794, which concerned an application for permission to bring an IPFDA claim after the expiry of the section 4 limitation;

-- successfully representing the claimant in the High Court case of Sismey v Salandron Lex 209, which is the first England & Wales High Court case to consider the interplay between section 11 anti-avoidance applications under the Inheritance (Provision for Family and Dependants) Act 1975 and contracts to leave property by will.
+- successfully representing the claimant in the High Court case of Sismey v Salandron Lex 209, which is the first England & Wales High Court case to consider the interplay between section 11 anti-avoidance applications under the IPFDA and contracts to leave property by will;

 - defending at trial a will challenge based on lack of testamentary capacity, relating to an estate worth £1m.